 Identify a Problem

 The first step in developing AI software is to identify a problem or task it can solve.
 For example, ChatGPT helps people write content, and Dall-E helps people create unique image content.
+By integrating AI technology, the creation of animated flipping books can be significantly enhanced, offering a more immersive and interactive reading experience to users.
 What task will your Artificial Intelligence perform?

 We have already explained that general and superintelligence are mere hypotheses when it comes to AI.
 As a result, your AI will need to do something.
 Before you begin writing and designing Machine Learning algorithms, you must decide what your AI solution will do.